About us

-The in vitro models for performing cancer research are evolving, from traditional 2D monolayer cultures and 3D tumor spheroids to advanced 3D patient-derived organoids and even microtumor models.
-However, the methods for analyzing these models have not been able to keep up, are tied to a specific imaging system, or are blocked by exorbitant software paywalls.
+In vitro models for cancer research are evolving, from traditional 2D monolayer cultures and 3D tumor spheroids, to advanced 3D patient-derived organoids (PDOs).
+However, the methods for analyzing these models have not been able to keep up, thus leading to significant loss of valuable data, misleading insights in drug discovery, and diminished translational value.
+In other words, the potential bridge between research models and patients is lost.

 That’s why we started Orbits Oncology.